 This course may have a laid-back vibe, but it doesn’t skimp on Chinese learning content.
 In fact, it offers over 12 hours of audio content intended to help complete beginners learn Chinese skills they can use in real life.

-“Learn Mandarin Chinese with Paul Noble” is available via CD or through Audible, making it a convenient choice if you have specific audio preferences.
+“Learn Mandarin Chinese with Paul Noble” is available via CD or you can search for it on Audible, making it a convenient choice if you have specific audio preferences.

-If you like “Learn Mandarin Chinese with Paul Noble” and want to continue your study, or if you’re already at an intermediate level, you might try “Next Steps in Mandarin Chinese with Paul Noble,” which is a follow-up course available via Audible.
+If you like “Learn Mandarin Chinese with Paul Noble” and want to continue your study, or if you’re already at an intermediate level, you might try “Next Steps in Mandarin Chinese with Paul Noble,” which is a follow-up course.

 Why would anyone use a flashcard set if they’re looking to learn Chinese with audio?
 Well, this isn’t an ordinary flashcard set!

 In addition to 349 flashcards and a 32-page study booklet, this set provides audio of over 2,000 words and phrases.
 The audio comes on a CD with native-speaker pronunciations, so you can listen from a CD player or rip it to have it handy on your favorite device.